catlinman/comrelay/README.md

 granted the option of modifying and generally managing the configuration file with its CSV syntax on their own if they please.

-The reasoning for this design decision can be derived from the following.
+The reasoning for this design choice can be derived from the following.

 1. The application will be run from a service which specifies an execution directory, user and permissions and as such always reading and writing in the